-Lastly, the recent in misinformation studies in online education has discussed strategies of combating misinformation and educating people about discerning misinformation.
+Lastly, the recent misinformation studies in online education has discussed a list of strategies of combating misinformation and educating people about discerning misinformation.
 Strategies including social media being used as a way of combating misinformation.
 For example, flagging is effective means to use on social media platform.
 Another means social media can implement is to use standards and consult with professionals in evaluating misinformation.
-Lastly, the call that misinformation scholars had made is to speak up.
-This includes that, for example, pharmacists speed up when they see misinformation of health care among patients with emotional support so that people can overcome misinformation.
+Additionally, studies call that misinformation scholars to speak up.
+This includes that, for example, pharmacists speak up when they see misinformation of health care among patients with emotional support so that people can overcome misinformation.
 For another example, health practitioners need to speak up and not keep silence so that patients even with prior biases can get informed decisions in scientific knowledge background.
 Some additional methods of combating misinformation include offering accurate accounts accompanied by supporting information [e.g., creditable source organizations, strong data support, and trustworthy of figures/celebrities promote the scientific information; [10], [18]).
 Still other studies examine what happens when people are presented with information that contradicts what they know or believe to be true.

-In a word, all fields and disciplines of misinformation scholars had unanimously asked people to stay connected (the good and bad of social media in offering scientifically knowledge and spreading misinformation) and use their professional knowledge and emotional support to help combat misinformation.
-But even when intended to support more valid understandings, these presentations can meet with limited success, as has been articulated in a variety of empirical projects and review papers [19, 37].
+In a word, all fields and disciplines of misinformation scholars had unanimously asked people to stay connected (the good and bad of social media in offering scientifically knowledge and spreading misinformation) and use their professional knowledge and emotional support to help combat misinformation [19, 37].

 4. Discussion and Limitation